-In this blogpost, let us discsuss about the state of current CDN bases unbundled development.
+In this blogpost, let us discsuss about the state of current CDN based unbundled application development looks like.
 I recently started working with esm based cdn's and there are some short comings because of how the modules are being published to npm.
 Most of the modules are being published using cjs format and a esm entry with module flag in package.json file which is again a non nodejs standard.

 So, i recently started working on something, where to mix both esm and bundling.
 Like a hybrid version of cdn which servers packages from npm but bundled.
 It started out as a fork from packd and over the time evolved and we removed the support for umd fallback.
 I will try to point out a few obseervation and try to explain then, a full unbundled development is just a few steps away.